-Cash and cash equivalents and short-term investments totaled \$345.1 million as of February 25, 2023, a decrease from \$376.4 million as of prior fiscal year end.
-We generated \$64.2 million and \$44.9 million in cash from operating activities in the twenty-six weeks ended February 25, 2023 and February 26, 2022, respectively.
+Cash and cash equivalents and short-term investments totaled \$69.3 million as of May 27, 2023, a decrease from \$376.4 million as of prior fiscal year end.
+The decrease in cash and cash equivalents and short-term investments was largely driven by our purchase of Clean for \$299.1 million, net of cash, and continued investment in our business with capital expenditures.
+We generated \$142.8 million and \$88.8 million in cash from operating activities in the thirty-nine weeks ended May 27, 2023 and May 28, 2022, respectively.
 The increase was primarily due to lower working capital needs of the business.
-During the twenty-six weeks ended February 25, 2023, we continued to invest in our business with capital expenditures totaling \$74.8 million.
+During the thirty-nine weeks ended May 27, 2023, we continued to invest in our business with capital expenditures totaling \$126.1 million.

-On March 13, 2023, we completed our previously announced acquisition of the business and certain real estate assets of Clean and certain of its affiliates for an aggregate purchase price of approximately \$300 million.
+As described above, on March 13, 2023, we completed our acquisition of the business and certain real estate assets of Clean and certain of its affiliates for an aggregate purchase price of approximately \$299.1 million, net of cash acquired of \$3.3 million.
 Clean is a uniform, workwear and facility service program provider with 11 locations covering Missouri, Illinois, Arkansas, Kansas and Oklahoma.
-We borrowed \$80.0 million from our Credit Agreement (as defined below) subsequent to the end of the second quarter of fiscal 2023 to finance the acquisition of Clean and fund our day-to-day operations.
+We borrowed and repaid \$80.0 million from our Credit Agreement (as defined below) during the third quarter of fiscal 2023 to finance the acquisition of Clean and fund our day-to-day operations.